Budget Changes Prompt Investors to Embrace Superannuation as a Tax Strategy

 - Concessional Tax Rates: Earnings within super are generally taxed at just 15%, significantly lower than most individuals’ income tax rates.

-- Capital Gains Tax Discounts: For assets held longer than 12 months, the effective tax rate on capital gains tax can be reduced further, enhancing after-tax returns.
+- Capital Gains Tax Discounts: For assets held longer than 12 months, complying super funds receive a further discount on the capital gain, reducing the effective tax rate and enhancing after-tax returns.

 - Diversified Investment Options: Superannuation funds allow for a diverse range of investments, including property, shares, and other growth assets.